The first time you hear someone yell “Happy Folk Fest!” followed by a roar of cheers that rolls across the campground

 Drive through the West Gate on South Drive, and then turn right on to Festival Drive.
 You’ll be greeted by a traffic volunteer who will tell you to turn right into the Festival Parking area – not the Festival Campground Parking area.
-This year, you will be queuing up in the Festival Parking area and getting your wristbands at the Main Gate Box Office.
+You will be queuing up in the Festival Parking area and getting your wristbands at the Main Gate Box Office.

 Line up in the Vehicle Staging Area (see map below).
 Don’t worry, the volunteers will help line you up so you get to the Main Gate Box Office in the order you arrived and get you in faster!

 The first few hundred vehicles in will be guided into Ticket Lanes (see blue arrows on the map), while the remainder will stay in the Vehicle Staging Area.
 As the Ticket Lines shorten, more vehicles will be added to keep things movin’ along.

 When you arrive at the front of the Ticket Line, put your vehicle in park and a volunteer will take your ticket and bring you your wristband.
 Once you have your wristband, pull forward and follow the signs down the trail.
 The trail will split in two lanes:

 The booth where you purchase Provincial Park Passes only take cash.
 We strongly recommend you get your Provincial Park Pass before arriving to the festival so you can get to the campground quicker.
 You can buy yours at most places that sell fishing licenses for $40.